 The geographical distribution is based on country of incorporation or the nationality of the counterparty.

-'Past due' and 'Impaired' are described in Note 2 Significant Accounting Policies on page 40-41 of the 2022 Annual Report.
+'Past due' and 'Impaired' are described in "Notes to the consolidated financial statements" (Note 2 - Significant Accounting Policies) of the 2023 Annual Report.

 CR1: Performing and non-performing exposures and related provisions